AdamDavidson1/4klift/docs/README.md

 The **4klift-se (Silex Edition)** project includes a configured virtual machine with everyting you need to develop a new project.

 >See the [VM.md] documentation for a current list of applications and services.

-## 1. Create project.
+## 1. Create the project.

 Open a terminal on your workstation and create a new directory called `collector`.
 In this directory use `composer` to create